The role of data

 Measures for Justice is creating an actionable data portal where activists and organizers can access data on a number of indicators related to the justice system, from sentence length to arrest data by race.

-Campaign Zero: Police violence data by race and geography
+Mapping Police Violence: Explore data by race and geography

 The federal government does not collect robust data on police violence, and police departments are not mandated to provide this information.
-Mapping Police Violence, an initiative of Campaign Zero, aims to provide a complete dataset on police violence in the U.S.
+Mapping Police Violence aims to provide a complete dataset on police violence in the U.S.

 Police Data Initiative: Data on law enforcement indicators